ekamperi/ekamperi.github.io/_posts/2020-12-20-tensorflow-custom-training-loops.md

  <img style="width: 50%; height: 50%" src="{{ site.url }}/images/custom_training_loops/output_4_0.png">
 </p>

-We then proceed by subclassing the `tf.keras.layers.Layer` class to create a new layer.
-The new layer accepts as input a one dimensional tensor of $$x$$'s and outputs a tensor of $$y$$'s, after mapping the input to $$m x + b$$.
+We then subclass the `tf.keras.layers.Layer` class to create a new layer.
+The new layer accepts as input a one dimensional tensor of $$x$$'s and outputs a one dimensional tensor of $$y$$'s, after mapping the input to $$m x + b$$.
 This layer's trainable parameters are $$m, b$$, which are initialized to random values drawn from the normal distribution and to zeros, respectively.

 {% highlight python %}
 {% raw %}